tobyweston/blog/source/_posts/2019-10-30-evidencing-source-code-reviews.md

 I brushed over a little bit there.
 Assuming we want to prove Pair Programming was being done, we need to show an alternative author from the signatory.
 We can do that either supplying the `--author` argument or (more practically) sharing the team's private keys securely and signing based on who's at the computer.

-1. On Toby's computer (the default key is Toby's set with `git config --global user.signingkey 39E273602`) and Barry pairing:
+1. On my computer (the default key is set with `git config --global user.signingkey 39E273602`) and with Barry pairing:

    ```bash
    $ git commit -S --author="Barry <barry@badrobot.com>" -m "commit from Toby's machine with Barry as the author"
    ```

-1. Or if each machine has each developer's private key installed in GPG and from Barry's machine (Toby pairing):
+1. Or if each machine has each developer's private key installed in GPG and from Barry's machine (with Toby pairing):

    ```bash
    $ git commit -Stoby -m "commit as Barry with Toby signing the commit"